Ardèche River, France

 Hvítá River, Iceland

-Hvítá River is located northeast of the Icelandic capital of Reykjavik.
+Another one of the best rivers to whitewater kayak or raft down is the Class II rapid-Hvítá River, located northeast of the Icelandic capital of Reykjavik.
 Flowing for over 40 kilometres downstream, these gorgeous rapids eventually plunge over the edge of the Gullfoss waterfall cliffs.

-These glacial waters frequently appear an opaque, dreamy blue-green colour.
-The stunning colours of the water are indicative of their origin – Iceland’s second-largest glacier, the Langjökull glacier.
+These glacial waters frequently appear an opaque, dreamy blue-green color.
+The stunning colors of the water are indicative of their origin – Iceland’s second-largest glacier, the Langjökull glacier.

 Hvítá River, which means White River in Icelandic, is not only beautiful, but full of fun whitewater rapids as well!
 This is precisely why kayakers travel from all over the world to ride these waves.